dotnet/android/Documentation/workflow/HowToBumpMono.md

 ### Ensure it *builds*

-`make all` only builds a subset of the full Xamarin.Android SDK: support for only select ABIs (host OS, x86, armeabi-v7a), only one `Mono.Android.dll` version, and *no* builds for Windows support.
+`make all` only builds a subset of the full .NET for Android SDK: support for only select ABIs (host OS, x86, armeabi-v7a), only one `Mono.Android.dll` version, and *no* builds for Windows support.